Blastobasis desertarum

 Blastobasis desertarum is a moth in the family Blastobasidae.
 It is found on Madeira and the Azores.
-The species was recorded from greenhouses in Berlin in 2005, where it was incidentally introduced.

 It is regarded a pest on ornamental plants.
-The larvae feed on Aeonium and other Crassulaceae species.
+The species was first recorded from greenhouses in Berlin in 2005, where it persists, despite control efforts.
+It has also been recorded outdoors from northern Italy.
+The larvae are polyphagous and have been recorded feeding on Dianthus caryophyllus, Polygonum maritimum, Aeonium, and other Crassulaceae species.
 They feed within the stem and tunnel in the roots of their host plant.